 Acute lymphocytic leukemia (ALL)

-Also known as acute lymphoblastic leukemia - this is the most common type of leukemia among young children, although adults can get it as well, especially those over the age of 65.
-The 5-year survival rate is greater than 85 percent among children.
+Also known as acute lymphoblastic leukemia, this is the most common type of leukemia among young children.
+It can also affect adults, especially after the age of 65 years.
+Among children, the 5-year survival rate is higher than 85 percent.

 Chronic lymphocytic leukemia (CLL)

 This is most common among adults over 55 years, but younger adults can also have it.
 It is the most common type of leukemia in adults, and it rarely affects children.
 It is more common in men than in women.

 A person will CLL has an 82 percent of surviving 5 years after diagnosis.

 AML is more common in adults than in children.
 It affects men more often than women.